 - 1) The first two-hour session of each class will address the topic from the assigned reading.
-For the final hour the class will be broken into discussion sections. - 2) There are three modules to the course.
+The final hour of class will be asynchronous online discussion forums. - 2) There are three modules to the course.
 Each module will have an essay assignment. - 3) Students will be required to undertake research to produce diverse cultural, ethnic, and religious resources for their essays. - 4) Please note, during Ramadan, the evening class schedule will be altered to provide opportunities for students to participate in iftar.